-- 68. The last major test before the 2020 Census-the 2018 end-to-end test-began on April 1, 2018.
+- 68. The Census Bureau had other opportunities during the major tests in 2016 and April 2017 to test its questionnaire for the 2020 Census.
+However, the questionnaires assessed in these tests did not include a question regarding citizenship.
+In fact, the Census Bureau did not begin considering whether to add a demand for citizenship information to the 2020 Census until approximately eight months after it began conducting major testing in 2017. - 69.
+The last major test before the 2020 Census-the 2018 end-to-end test-began on April 1, 2018.
 The end-to-end test is a dress rehearsal for the upcoming census, in which the Bureau tests and validates all major components, including operations, procedures, systems, and infrastructure.
 The 2018 end-to-end test does not include any request for citizenship information on the questionnaire provided to households.
-As a result, none of the major tests for the 2020 Census will have assessed the content, language, layout, or order of the citizenship demand on the questionnaire or the impact that the demand for person-by-person citizenship status would have on response rates and accuracy. - 69.
-Defendants acknowledge that they are unable "to determine definitively how inclusion of a citizenship question on the decennial census will impact responsiveness," but they added a citizenship question without conducting the necessary testing to determine the impact of this decision on the 2020 Census. - 70.
+As a result, none of the major tests for the 2020 Census will have assessed the content, language, layout, or order of the citizenship demand on the questionnaire or the impact that the demand for person-by-person citizenship status would have on response rates and accuracy. - 70.
+Defendants acknowledge that they are unable "to determine definitively how inclusion of a citizenship question on the decennial census will impact responsiveness," but they added a citizenship question without conducting the necessary testing to determine the impact of this decision on the 2020 Census. - 71.
 To date, the Census Bureau has not tested the language or layout of the newly added demand for person-by-person citizenship information.
 Indeed, the purpose of testing is to promote accuracy by ensuring that the components of the census function as intended.
-Yet, the Bureau has failed to conduct any testing to assess the accuracy and reliability of "different ways to ask the question" before adding it to the questionnaire.21 The Census Bureau also failed to test the content and order of the citizenship demand on the proposed census questionnaire with actual respondents as required by its own standards.
+Yet, the Bureau has failed to conduct any testing to assess the accuracy and reliability of "different ways"

+to ask the question" before adding it to the questionnaire.
+The Census Bureau also failed to test the content and order of the citizenship demand on the proposed census questionnaire with actual respondents as required by its own standards.
 Such testing could have allowed the Bureau to identify potential problems, including adverse impact of the citizenship demand on response rates and accuracy.